gregbkr/kinesis-analytics/README.md

 - Cloud: AWS
 - Front: ReactJs app `shill-your-coin`, that will generate dummy events (running locally)
-- [kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/): to inject realtime data (similar to Kafka), and store them to a S3
+- [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/): to inject realtime data (similar to Kafka), and store them to a S3
-- [s3](https://aws.amazon.com/s3): to easy store a huge amonth of data
+- [S3](https://aws.amazon.com/s3): to easy store a huge amonth of data
 - [Glue](https://aws.amazon.com/glue): it will analyse your data in S3, make sence of them, and output metadata representing your data index in order to query them later (kind of a mapper, or catalogue)
-- [Athena](https://aws.amazon.com/glue): with the index created by Glue, we can do SQL query on our S3 data, in order to find pathern and create reports
+- [Athena](https://aws.amazon.com/athena): with the index created by Glue, we can do SQL query on our S3 data, in order to find pathern and create reports
 - [QuickSight](https://aws.amazon.com/quicksight): same as Athena, it will use Glue and S3 data in order to create dashboard representing the data
 - Code source: Github
 - Deployment: [Terraform](https://www.terraform.io/) describes all components to be deployed.
 One command line will setup the infra